-Geographic Boundaries (for new players starting October 1, 2017)
+Geographic Boundaries (for ALL players starting October 1, 2017)

 Geographic territories for all NCJLA Clubs are listed on the NCJLA website.
-Beginning on October 1, 2017 all new players to NCJLA teams are expected to play for the NCJLA club they last played for or the NCJLA club responsible for the operations that correspond to the player’s residential address.
+Beginning on October 1, 2017 all NCJLA players are expected to play for the NCJLA club they last played for or the NCJLA club responsible for the operations that correspond to the player’s residential address.
 Should there be extenuating circumstances the legal guardians of the player that wishes to play in another club should complete the following:

 Contact the President of the club that corresponds to your residential address and inform them that you wish to have your child play in another club and would like for them to sign a Release to Play Form (standard form is available to complete on the NCJLA website under the Club Administrators tab).

 Contact the President of the club that you wish to play for and request for them to sign an Acceptance to Play Form. (standard form is available to complete on the NCJLA website under the Club Administrators tab).

-Complete the NCJLA Play Out of Area Disclosure Form on the NCJLA website.
+Complete the NCJLA Play Out of Area Disclosure Online Form on the NCJLA website.